vastdb-pastdb/pastdb/README.md

 ## PastDB scripts and associated data

 Code and data associated with the PastDB web and publication (Martin et al, 2020).
-For any further enquires, please feel free to contact Manuel Irimia (mirimia@gmail.com) and/or Guiomar Martin (guiomarm@igc.gulbenkian.pt)
+For any further enquires, please feel free to contact Manuel Irimia (mirimia@gmail.com) and/or Guiomar Martin (guiomarm@igc.gulbenkian.pt).
+Aditional information can be found at pastdb.crg.eu.

 ------